eProsima/Fast-DDS/examples/C++/DDS/xTypesExample/README.md

 git clone https://github.com/eProsima/xtypes.git --recursive
 ```

-If this repository is downloaded in `src` with the other Fast DDS dependencies, using colcon to compile Fast DDS
+If this repository is downloaded in `src` with other Fast DDS dependencies, using colcon to compile Fast DDS
 will automatically compile and install xtypes.
 (Add it to fastrtps.repos in order to download it as another dependency)